Guide to North American

 How We Can Help

-We at Berlin Packaging help our customers find the most cost-effective packaging solutions.
+At Berlin Packaging, we help our customers find the most cost-effective packaging solutions.
 Our holistic sustainability approach combines deep subject matter expertise with practical commercial experience to strengthen your brand and grow your bottom line.
 We offer an expansive suite of sustainability services, whether it be assisting our customers with post-consumer recycled content (PCR) sourcing and integration into their packaging portfolios, assessing product life-cycle emissions, or providing sustainability reporting and communications expertise.

 In this guide, we define EPR, describe how it works, explain how EPR will impact CPG companies, and provide an overview of North American EPR packaging regulations.